aryansuryas/m-pro/README.md

 # mini-projects
-All Mini Projects code available in one repo all the codws in uyggt
+All Mini Projects code available in one repo all the codws in uyggt all
+$